 New York, NYantonsnyc.com

 Anton’s is a nostalgic New York café whose cuisine celebrates the rich culinary history of its New York City with deep European influences.
 Their website evokes a neo-classical feel with the use of italicized serif typefaces alongside beautiful photography of their cuisine and interiors.
 Anton’s use of a side navigation allows visitors to quickly browse through their menus, hours and press articles.
 The website uses highlighted buttons as a call to action, so guests can quickly reserve a table or even to subscribe to their e-newsletters.

 Big Gay Ice Cream

-With 6 locations in the tri-state area, Big Gay Ice Cream is making waves for lovers of ice cream.
-Equally as tasteful as their dipped cones, their website is a fun, vibrant experience.
-With the store locator feature, visitors can quickly find their nearest location.
-Visitors can access important information such as FAQs about their ice cream, read about their philanthropic efforts, inquire about hosting parties or catered events and purchase gift cards.
+With four locations in the New York area, Big Gay Ice Cream is a haven for ice cream lovers.
+As tasteful as its dipped cones, the website is a fun, vibrant browsing experience.
+With the store locator feature, visitors can quickly find their nearest location and can access important information such as FAQs about their ice cream, read about their philanthropic efforts, inquire about hosting events and purchase gift cards.